Activities in the Sarlat area - in and around our self catering gites near Sarlat in the Perigord Noir region of Dordogne

 Tennis courts can be hired all around the region the closest being at a local camp site 1.5 kms away.

-Other attractions for all ages and interests are in abundance and the brochures and details are available in the gite as perusal.
+Other attractions for all ages and interests are in abundance and the brochures and all details are available in the gite.
 These include air parks, mountain biking, quad biking, para gliding, water parks, paint ball, karting, hot air ballooning, wine tasting trips, etc etc.